Haotian9850/internet-scale-app/doc/project-description.md

 ## Common gotchas
  ### DB container configuration
  - Container `web` and requires a mysql container with username `'www'@'%'` and password `$cureUS` and a database named `cs4260` set up.
-Otherwise, docker compose will not bring up any contiainer.
+Otherwise, docker compose will not bring up any containers.